 The use of hyperbaric therapy for the symptoms of fibromyalgia is growing in popularity.
 Hyperbaric therapy has been proven to decrease inflammation and influence the genes responsible for releasing hormones associated with positive wellbeing.
 Research has shown that many patients experience a decrease in pain severity and improvements in sleep, mood and quality of life.
 Anecdotal testimonials have reported some patients have returned to their jobs and physical hobbies during their hyperbaric treatment regimens.

-.....physical exercise in women with fibromyalgia: randomized clinical trial
+Comparative study of the effectiveness of a low-pressure hyperbaric oxygen treatment and... physical exercise in women with fibromyalgia: randomized clinical trial

 Fibromyalgia (FM) is characterized by chronic pain and fatigue, among other manifestations, thus advising interventions that do not aggravate these symptoms.
 The main purpose of this study is to analyse the effect of low-pressure hyperbaric oxygen therapy (HBOT) on induced fatigue, pain, endurance and functional capacity, physical performance and cortical excitability when compared with a physical exercise program in women with FM.